JustScrub/kiv-dce/README.md

 The terraform directory includes files necessary to initialize a terraform project.
 But before initialization, there are some steps to be done before-hand.

 First, in the root directory of the repository (at the same level as this README), create a `keys` directory.
-Generate SSH keys to the directory using e.g. ssh-keygen.
+Generate SSH keys to the directory using e.g. ssh-keygen. **THE KEY FILE NAMES MUST BE** `dce_key` (private) and `dce_key.pub` (public)!!
 These will be used to SSH into your VMs (and are used by ansible).
 Try not to push the keys to a public repository (the top-level .gitignore should handle that).
 Then, go to the terraform directory, remove the `.template` suffix from `terraform.tfvars.template` and fill the values, including admin password (needs to be uncomented by deleting the hash character '#').
 - one_username = login to your OpenNebula account
 - one_password = valid authorization token generated in OpenNebula
 - one_endpoint = the URL to your OpenNebula RPC interface